Code Review Reasoning Agent Background

 Launch Checklist (Phase 3)

-• SOC 2 compliance certification
+• SOC 2 Type II certification complete (started Phase 2)

 • Privacy policy and terms of service